Riley & Scott Mk III: Development history

 The redesigned carbon fiber and kevlar bodywork of the Mk III was developed by aircraft designer John Roncz, who assisted Bob Riley in using early computational fluid dynamics programs to refine the aerodynamics of the new car.
 Final aerodynamic testing was performed at a Lockheed windtunnel.
 The nose of the final Mk III was very similar to the original design model from 1993, featuring a nose which sloped downward towards a splitter extended from the front of the car.
 In the center, a wide intake allowed air into the radiator mounted flat under the nose.
 The air exited the radiator from two openings on top of the nose and in front of the cockpit.
 Between these exit vents, teams had the option of installing extra headlights for night races.
 A circular duct was placed on either side of the radiator intake to allow air to the front brakes for cooling.
-Behind the front wheels the bodywork was now relatively square and flat, with full sidepods running the full width of the car.
-A rules-mandated full width roll hoop was positioned behind cockpit.
+Behind the front wheels the bodywork was relatively square and flat, with full sidepods running the full width of the car.
+A rules-mandated full width roll hoop was positioned behind the cockpit.
 Positioned under the roll hoop was an arched intake for the engine airbox.

-On the sidepods several square holes were created in order to allow teams to adjust their cooling and aerodynamics dependent upon circuits and conditions.
-The squares could be filled with bodywork of various shapes and sizes effectively closing or opening the holes as much as the team wished.
+On the sidepods several square holes were created in order to allow teams to adjust their cooling and aerodynamics dependent upon engines used, circuits and conditions.
+The squares could be filled with bodywork of various shapes and sizes, effectively closing or opening the holes as much as the team wished.
 At the back of the car, the bodywork ended immediately behind the rear wheels, with only the rear wing placed beyond the end of the bodywork.
-Overall, the aerodynamics of the Mk III were designed to be low in drag, but still offer large amounts of downforce.
+Overall, the aerodynamics of the Mk III were designed to be low in drag but still offer large amounts of downforce.

-In total, 17 Mk IIIs were built by Riley & Scott from 1995 until 1998, with a price of approximately $285,000 for a chassis sans engine.
-In 1999, Riley & Scott continued their development of the Mk III by created a second series of Mk IIIs.
-These cars had minor alterations, and a further four chassis were built to this specification.
+In total, 17 Mk IIIs were built by Riley & Scott from 1995 until 1998, with a price of approximately $285,000 for a chassis without an engine.
+In 1999, Riley & Scott continued their development of the Mk III by creating a second series of Mk IIIs.
+These cars had minor alterations and a further four chassis were built to this specification.
 Several teams, hoping to remain competitive with the Mk III, also upgraded their cars to match the Series 2 specifications.